pureux/harrypotter-skillsusa/README.md

 After ensuring you have a successful and complete solution for Phase 2, enhance your code to allow the end user to add more students, with three qualities each, and sort them with the initial 20 students appropriately.

 Require three qualities per student.
 Each quality must match a quality from a house.
 Do not allow multiples of the same quality for the same student.
 Require a student name to be entered.
 Do not allow the student name to match an existing student.

+Then allow the end user to re-assign an existing student to a different house.

+Then allow the end user to expel a sorted student from Hogwarts (remove them from all houses).